Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 Charlotte Kok: Of course full support was given to the little shit my Bids and Tenders Manager.

 I documented every conversation, Outlook invitation, Teams message, and verbal communication, carefully tracking my utter disappointment with his sub-par performance.
-Even his peers, Partners of Findex-Crowe and colleagues had to step in to correct his abysmal mediocrity and poor attitude.
+Even his peers, Partners of CorporationX and colleagues had to step in to correct his abysmal mediocrity and poor attitude.

 Isn’t it strange – none of it can be found?